fsharp/fslang-design/FSharp-7.0/FS-1124-interfaces-with-static-abstract-members.md

 **The 'correct' degree of genericity becomes contested.** Features in this space can bring a cultural attitude that "code is better if it is made more generic".
 Some people will even claim such code is 'simpler' - meaning nothing more that it can be reused, and ignoring the fact that it is by no measure cognitively simpler.
 In code review, for example, one reviewer may say that the code submitted can be made more generic by constraining with  the `IBinaryFloatingPointIeee754<T>` interface instead of `INumber<T>` - regardless of whether this genericity is needed.
 Another reviewer may have different point of view,and suggest a refactoring into two parts, one constrained by `ILogarithmicFunctions<T>` and `IDecrementOperators<T>`, another suggests switching to `ISubtractionOperators<TSelf, TOther, TResult>`.
 Note there is no effective measure of "goodness" here except max-abstraction.
 The end result is that the amount of genericity to use becomes unproductively contested.

-> As an aside, for F# SRTP code, the degree of genericity is automically computed.
+> As an aside, for F# SRTP code, the degree of genericity is automatically computed.
 For IWSAMs, in type-inferred languages with HM-type inference adjusting the amount of genericity is relatively simple.
 But the contested nature of generic code is still not productive outside of framework design.

 **Compiler and tooling slow-downs on large interface lists.**  For the specific case of IWSAMs, the presence of enormous generic interface lists can cause compiler slow-down.
 No one ever expected such lists of interfaces in .NET, this is a volcano of hidden complexity lying under the simple type `double` or `decimal`.
 [3/6/2024: as prophesized, an example of how this feature led to this in real life can be seen [here](https://github.com/fsprojects/Fleece/issues/146)]